 - Deciding whether there is a need for a new assessment.

-The first child protection review conference should be held within three months of the date of the initial child protection conference.
+The first child Review Child Protection Conference should be held within 3 months of the date of the Initial Child Protection Conference.

-Further reviews should be held at intervals of not more than six months for as long as the child remains the subject of a child protection plan.
-If the initial conference was a pre-birth conference the review conference should take place within one month of the child's birth or within three months of the date of the pre-birth conference, whichever is sooner.
-Subsequent review conferences should take place within six months thereafter.
+Further reviews should be held at intervals of not more than 6 months for as long as the child remains the subject of a Child Protection Plan.
+If the Initial Conference was a Pre-birth Conference, the Review Conference should take place within 1 month of the child's birth or within 3 months of the date of the Pre-birth Conference, whichever is sooner.
+Subsequent Review Conferences should take place within 6 months thereafter.